vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 We see that each solution owns the subscriptions and event hubs.

-This solution ticked all the boxes so we kept it.
+This solution ticked all the boxes.
+So we kept it.
 It is secure, it is self served and the team managing the producing app doesn't become a bottle neck for the organisation.
 Security Governance needs to be applied when a subscription to a topic is created.
 This is similar to allowing API access.

 ## Proof of concept